Eligibility Requirements

 1. Rights and Responsibilities of American participants

-2. Project participants are responsible for observing satisfactory academic and professional standards and for maintaining a standard of conduct and integrity which is in keeping with the spirit and intent of the Fulbright-Program and which will contribute positively to the promotion of mutual understanding between people of the United States and Cambodia.
+2. Program participants are responsible for observing satisfactory academic and professional standards and for maintaining a standard of conduct and integrity which is in keeping with the spirit and intent of the ASK Program and which will contribute positively to the promotion of mutual understanding between people of the United States and Cambodia.

-3. ASK participants are expected to obey the laws of Cambodia.
+3. Program participants are expected to obey the laws of Cambodia.

 2. Revocation or Termination of Project Participants

-Under the rules of the J. William Fulbright Foreign Scholarship Board, the ASK Project Director may terminate or send a participant home for any of the following reasons:
+Under the regulations of the ASK Program, the Project Director may terminate or send a participant home for any of the following reasons:

 2. Acts likely to be offensive to Cambodia;